badcannon/PersonalExpensesFlutterApp/README.md

-# section4_app
+# Personal Expenenses App

-A new Flutter project.
+A mediocore Flutter App

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a can be run after reading the following

 A few resources to get you started if this is your first Flutter project: